TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

     Warning: does discard already set ADC to joystick mapping, min/max values as well as axis reverse.
     Program will run in this mode if no configuration file exists.

+    * ``-noinputs`` : Disable MCU inputs to navigate.
+    Can become handy to diagnotic possibly stick input(s) or defective IC.

     * ``-postmessagetest`` : Display "first run" mode save/skip post message.
     Mainly used to check formating.
     Default filename is **post_init_message.txt** but can be changed in [driver_config.h](driver_config.h).